capucinecoudert/Minimal-Ray-Tracing/README.md

 # Minimal-Ray-Tracing

-Compute image of a scene composed of Spheres.
+Compute image of a scene composed of spheres and lights from a camera position.

 ## Class Diagram